jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) in sections 111 and 113, the term taxpayer included a person who is chargeable with RSCT; and (b) in section 113, the term tax already assessed included RSCT already assessed under subsection (1) of this section.
 (4) An assessment made under this section shall be subject to challenge in the same manner as an assessment of income tax imposed under section BB 1 of the Income Tax Act 2007, and Part 8A of this Act shall apply accordingly.

+### 98C Assessment of transfer scheme withholding tax
+(1) The Commissioner may, for any person who is liable to withhold and pay TSWT under section RI 3 of the Income Tax Act 2007, make an assessment of the amount of TSWT that is payable.
+(2) The person is liable to pay the tax so assessed except to the extent to which the person establishes in proceedings challenging the assessment that the assessment is excessive or that the person is not chargeable with the tax assessed.
+(3) Sections 111 and 113 apply, so far as may be, with respect to an assessment made under subsection (1) of this section as if—
+  (a) the term taxpayer in sections 111 and 113 included a person who is assessed or liable to be assessed under subsection (1) of this section; and
+  (b) the term tax already assessed in section 113 included TSWT already assessed under subsection (1) of this section.
+(4) An assessment made under this section is subject to challenge in the same manner as an assessment of income tax imposed under section BB 1 of the Income Tax Act 2007, and Part 8A of this Act applies accordingly.

 ### 99 Assessment of RWT
 (1) The Commissioner may make an assessment of any amount that, in the Commissioner's opinion, any person is liable to account for or pay to the Commissioner under the RWT rules, and any person who is so assessed shall be liable to pay the amount so assessed, except so far as the person establishes in proceedings challenging the assessment that the assessment is excessive or that the person is not liable to account for or pay the amount so assessed.